-The Inverter keeps a record of all critical events such as system tests, events and alarms that occur.
+The Inverter keeps a record of all critical events such as system tests and events and also any alarms that occur.
 The System Logs accessible are Test Logs, Event Logs, Alarm Logs and Discharge Logs.

 Alarm Logs Page

 Displays all of the Alarms sequentially so that number 1 was the most recent alarm.
 Displays the Alarm Date, Alarm Time and Alarm Type.